-- White polo shirt - Red sweatshirt/jumper/cardigan with school logo - Grey or black trousers (boys) Grey or black skirt/trousers (girls) or red and white check dress in the summer months - Black or grey socks/tights - Black shoes or trainers -with Velcro/strap (no laces) - Wellies (to remain at school) - Waterproof coat (we have waterproofs in the EYFS so no need to bring these)
+- White polo shirt

+- Red sweatshirt/jumper/cardigan

+- Grey or black trousers (boys) Grey or black skirt/trousers (girls) or red and white check dress in the summer months

+- Black or grey socks/tights

+- Black shoes or trainers -with Velcro/strap (no laces)

+- Wellies (to remain at school)

+- Waterproof coat

-NB: Children must NOT wear open-toed sandals, flip flops or laced shoes etc.
+NB: Children must NOT wear boots, open-toed sandals or flip flops.

 Your child will need a P.E.
-Kit that stays in school in a drawstring bag, we will send home kits for a wash during holidays only.
+Kit that stays in school in a drawstring bag, we will send PE Kits home for a wash at the end of every half term.
 Your child will need:

-- Black shorts and a red polo shirt - Trainers and socks (not plimsolls).
+- Black shorts and a red polo shirt - Trainers and socks (not plimsolls)

 Your child will also need a red school book bag that comes to school with them every day.
-It must be a book bag rather than a back pack as your child's reading book and homework folder will need to be kept flat and secure.
+A book bag is preferable to a back pack as your child's reading book and homework folder will need to be kept flat and secure.